-On September 26, 2023, the Company entered into an agreement (the "Broadback Agreement") with Ressources Broadback Inc. ("Broadback") and an agreement (the "Gadoury Agreement") with Julie Gadoury ("Gadoury") (together the "Nicobi Agreements") whereas Infinico has the option to acquire a 100% interest in the Nicobi Project comprised of 107 claims located 75 km east of Lebel-sur-Quévillon, Québec and 75 km southeast of Infinico's Dalhousie Project.
+On September 26, 2023, the Company entered into an agreement (the "Broadback Agreement") with Ressources Broadback Inc. ("Broadback") and an agreement (the "Gadoury Agreement") with Julie Gadoury ("Gadoury") (together referred to as the "Nicobi Agreements"), whereby Infinico has the option to acquire a 100% interest in the Nicobi Project, comprising 107 claims located 75 km east of Lebel-sur-Quévillon, Québec, and 75 km southeast of Infinico's Dalhousie Project.

-The Nicobi Project is an ortho-magmatic Ni-Cu-Co-3PGE project situated within the Nicobi Intrusive Complex, located in the Abitibi Subprovince, characterized by mafic-to-ultramafic intrusions.
-Nicobi has a rich history, with exploration efforts dating back to the 1950s and extending into the 1990s.
+The Nicobi Project is an ortho-magmatic Ni-Cu-Co-3PGE project situated within the Nicobi Intrusive Complex, located in the Abitibi Subprovince, which is characterized by mafic-to-ultramafic intrusions.
+Nicobi has a rich history of exploration efforts dating back to the 1950s and continuing into the 1990s.
 Over the years, various nickel showings spanning approximately 2.5 kilometers have been identified.
 Historical exploration drilling has primarily targeted disseminated to massive sulphide mineralization.
 In the 1960s, systematic drilling efforts led to the delineation of a non-compliant resource.

-The company has executed a Fixed Loop Electromagnetic Surveys (FLEM) in Q4 2023 in order to increase the geophysical understanding of known mineralization as well as to identify new targets via the FLEM survey.
+The Company conducted Fixed Loop Electromagnetic Surveys (FLEM) in Q4 2023 to enhance the geophysical understanding of known mineralization and identify new targets through the FLEM survey.

-The drill results from Infinico's 1167m drill project have yielded promising outcomes, demonstrating significant improvements in length and grade compared to historic assays.
-The drill program has identified high-tenor nickel sulphides across substantial widths.
+The drill results from Infinico's Q1 2024 1167-meter drill program have yielded promising outcomes, demonstrating significant improvements in length and grade compared to historical assays.
+The drill program identified high-tenor nickel sulphides across substantial widths.
+The Company increased its understanding of mineralization, and the newly interpreted NNE plunge component, identified via structural measurements, revealed highly prospective and untested ground to cover.

-Hole NBI-24-001: Intercepted 51.94m at 1.37% Ni, including a high-grade segment of 2.36m at 7.36% Ni.
-This hole demonstrated significant improvements over historical results, with an average nickel tenor of 8.2%, up to 10.5%.
-The findings reveal massive to semi-massive sulphide mineralization, suggesting a high-grade potential.
+Hole NBI-24-001: Intercepted 51.94 meters at 1.37% Ni, including a high-grade segment of 2.36 meters at 7.36% Ni.
+This hole demonstrated significant improvements over historical results, with an average nickel tenor of 8.2%, reaching up to 10.5%.
+The findings reveal massive to semi-massive sulphide mineralization, suggesting high-grade potential.

-Hole NBI-24-003: Yielded 53.95m at 0.33% Ni, with an average nickel tenor of 10.1%.
-This drill confirmed the extension of mineralization, expanding the known mineralized zone westward by 75.0m.
+Hole NBI-24-003: Yielded 53.95 meters at 0.33% Ni, with an average nickel tenor of 10.1%.
+This drill confirmed the extension of mineralization, expanding the known mineralized zone westward by 75 meters.

-Hole NBI-24-005: Identified a 0.32m intercept at 0.26% Ni, marking a 120m step-out into previously untested areas and indicating the mineralization plunges north-northeast.
+Hole NBI-24-005: Identified a 0.32-meter intercept at 0.26% Ni, marking a 120-meter step-out into previously untested areas and indicating that the mineralization plunges north-northeast.
 This suggests the system remains open for further exploration down plunge and at depth.

-The company has executed a BHEM survey campaign, conducted by Crone Geophysics, simultaneously with drilling.
-This resulted in a better understanding of the geophysical properties of known mineralization, as well as off-hole conductors in the nearby vicinity and down-plunge.
+The Company conducted a BHEM survey campaign, executed by Crone Geophysics, simultaneously with the phase 1 drilling.
+This resulted in a better understanding of the geophysical properties of known mineralization, as well as off-hole conductors in the nearby vicinity and down-plunge with mineralization remaining open down plunge and at depth.